Visual Communications Media and Technology Graphic Design Degree Courses

 ITEC 1810 - Microsoft Office for IT Professional

 This course prepares students to use the advanced features of Microsoft Office in a business environment.
 The skills learned in this course will prepare students to support business users, use the integrated tools within Microsoft Office, and apply advanced skills for analysis, reporting and presentations.
 Students are expected to be familiar with the fundamentals of Microsoft Windows, Word, Excel, Access, and PowerPoint.
 Upon completion, students should be able to demonstrate competency by producing integrated presentations, documents, spreadsheets, and relational databases.

-Required Prerequisite(s): Take CISS-1020 or CISS-1010 or appropriate score on the Computer Literacy Assessment
+Required Prerequisite(s): CISS1020 or pass the Computer Literacy Assessment